pwdd/pwdd.github.io/_posts/2016-10-21-negamax-in-scala.md

 In Clojure, because it is a purely functional language, trying to emulate the behavior of imperative programming and break out of loop if a condition is met and dealing with a mutable value (updating alpha) is complicated.
 At least, it was for me, when I tried.
 I [ended up](https://github.com/pwdd/ttt-clojure/blob/master/src/ttt/computer/negamax.clj#L27) using `map` to generate the boards and run the analysis.

 In Scala, because it can be used as a Object Oriented language, dealing with a mutable variable was easier.
-My solution was to have a `var` associated with the object and update it during the loop.
+My solution was to have a `var` associated with the class and update it during the loop.

 Two things to consider while writing the algorithm: